datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 Because of this, the target version of your upgrade must be a version with a fix of CSCwh81430 when your fabric includes those switches mentioned above.
 See the Field Notice [FN74085][20] for details.

+### Route-map Community Match

+Due to the defect CSCwb08081, if you have a route-map with a community match statement but there is no prefix list match the set clause may not be applied.

+It is recommended if you are upgrading to an affected release to add a prefix list match statement prior to upgrade.

 [0]: https://github.com/datacenter/ACI-Pre-Upgrade-Validation-Script